damianhakert/damianhakert.github.io/source/handbook/marketing/index.html.md

 <div class="modal-body">
 <!-- EDIT FROM HERE ON LIKE NORMAL MARKDOWN -->

-Developer Relations includes the technical writing, developer advocacy, and community advocacy functions.
+Developer Relations includes developer advocacy, and community advocacy functions.
 The team is focused on answering the following questions:

 - What are scalable developer education tools?
 - How do we turn in person feedback at events into actionable product requests?